Page saved! You can go back to this later in your Diabetes and Me Close

 Hear from Professor Colin Dayan

 If you or your child have recently been diagnosed with type 1 diabetes you could be eligible to take part in an immunotherapy clinical trial.
-Our scientist Prof Colin Dayan explains everything you need to know about immunotherapy research.
+Our researcher Prof Colin Dayan explains everything you need to know about immunotherapy research.

 A photo of Mahn sitting in a hospital ward between two of the research nurses, all wearing masks